zahra55/zahra55/README.md

 - 👋 Hi, I’m @zahra55.
 - 👀 I’m interested in ReactJS, Figma, and creating products.
 - 🌱 I’m currently learning Blazor.
-- 💞️ I’m looking to collaborate on fixing my soul.
-- 📫 How to reach me zara@thekey.om
+- 📫 How to reach me: zara@thekey.om

 <!---
 zahra55/zahra55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.